Summary

 -

-Refer to Duo documentation for the exact installation instructions, referenced at the end of this document.
+Refer to Duo documentation for the exact installation instructions, referenced at the end of this article

 -

-Create a configuration file based on the information noted down from Application configuration.
+Create a configuration file based on the information noted down from the application configuration

 -